Curriculum and Degree Requirements

 - compliance issues

-Project Management - OMS 616
+Project Management - TO 616

 This course focuses on strategies and tools useful in management of nonrepetitive business activities.
 Examples of such activities include construction, new product development and market introduction, consulting engagements, and organization restructurings.
 Tools to be introduced include work breakdown structure, network representation, PERT/CPM models and analysis, Gantt charts, time and cost models, PM software, and probabilistic analysis.
 Strategy considerations covered will include dealing with uncertainty, resource constraints, dealing with shared and requested versus dedicated and commanded resources, milestone management, and project portfolio and knowledge management.

-Supply Chain Management - OMS 620
+Global Supply Chain Management - TO 620

 This is a comprehensive course covering a broad range of topics in the management of supply chains.
 Content emphasizes managerial issues and challenges as opposed to technical aspects.
 Topics include: